20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 A catfish will try to steal your heart and manipulate you to view them as trustworthy because they want something in return.

-12. Small social media presence is a possible sign.
+12. A small social media presence is a possible sign.

 Small social media presence is a possible sign

-A catfish doesn’t interact with other people either—that’s because their profile is fake.
+A catfish doesn’t interact with other people or post photos—that’s because their profile is fake.

-Their account has a small number of followers, yet they follow a lot of people.
+Their account has a small number of followers, yet they follow many people.

 Everything about their socials is just so inorganic: